 WHAT IS IT ABOUT?

-Freedom of choice for users of social welfare and healthcare services will expand in Finland in 2019.
+Freedom of choice for users of social welfare and healthcare services is due to expand in Finland.
 In practice, this will mean that people have a wider variety of choices in basic services between providers in the public, private and third sectors.
 Customer-orientation is one of the key objectives in social welfare and healthcare reform.

 It is hoped that expanding freedom of choice will improve both the level of services’ customer-orientation and the service system’s capacity for renewal.
 Freedom of choice can offer people new opportunities to participate in making decisions concerning their own health and well-being, and to develop services by making their own choices and providing feedback.

 However, a great deal depends on how well freedom of choice will work in practice as part of the administration and provision of services.

 Expanding freedom of choice is a significant reform, whose eventual impacts are still difficult to predict.
 In order to gain a clearer idea of the possible effects, we need to conduct trials.
 The need for reform is not limited to individual operating models; ways of thinking and operating cultures must also be made more customer-oriented both during and after the trials.

 The “People first – selection trials for social welfare and healthcare services” project supports this change by various means, and its primary objective is to implement new operating approaches, models and tools as part of the new service provision.

 Also the various service providers from public, private and 3rd sector must be ready for the reform.
 Therefore, the project has dedicated programs to accelerate these providers in developing their competitiveness in preparation to the new freedom of choice reform environment.

 The project will also be launching trials, in which new types of low-threshold service models and digital tools will be tested in connection with changes being made to operating approaches.
 Promoting a new service provider and innovation network is also a key part of the project.